RoiShabi/cpu-perf-docs/README.md

 #### ALU

-ALU is the unit doing the bitwise math operations.
+ALU is the unit doing the actual calculations like bitwise and numeric operations.
 It adds, subtracts, XORs, NOTs etc.

 #### I/O Interfaces